-Our standard remote behaviour package includes – an initial phone conversation, assessment of the pre consultation questionnaire and any videos submitted, a 2-3 hour (approx.) video consultation, a 30-60 min (approx.) follow up video consultation, a full written report and 6 months phone / email support as well as follow up with your veterinary surgeon and advice on psychoactive medication if required.
+Our standard behaviour package includes – an initial phone conversation, assessment of the pre consultation questionnaire and any videos submitted, a 2-3 hour (approx.) video consultation, a 30-60 min (approx.) follow up video consultation, a full written report and 6 months phone / email support as well as follow up with your veterinary surgeon and advice on psychoactive medication if required.

 In most canine cases we will also recommend a home visit to assess a dogs reaction to a specific situation or demonstrate techniques .
 This will generally last 1-2 hours

 During the consultation your Behaviourist will go through the history with you using the questionnaire that you completed to give background information to guide their questioning.
 They will assess your pets behaviour throughout the consultation.
 Depending on the case we may then use other techniques such as remote cameras to observe the animal’s response when left or stooge dogs to gauge a dog’s reaction to other dogs.

 Once your behaviourist has collected a full history and completed their observations, they will discuss their findings with you and demonstrate any techniques that they recommend.
 You will be given a checklist to take away with the key points from the consultation and a full written report will follow.
 A copy of this report will also be forwarded to your Veterinary Surgeon.

 Your package will include one hour of follow up consultation with your behaviourist (which can be a single session or several shorter sessions) and email / telephone support for 6 months to assess progress and allow us to make adjustments as required.